Identification of Long-Term Treatment Effects via Temporal Links, Observational, and Experimental Data: Modeling Assumptions

-$S(d)$ is a vector of short-term potential outcomes including test scores and measures of non-cognitive skills. $S(d)$ represents inputs in the production function $\phi_d$ for $Y(d)$.
+where $S(d)$ is a vector of short-term potential outcomes, including test scores and measures of non-cognitive skills. $S(d)$ are inputs in the production function $\phi_d$ for $Y(d)$.
 The production function $\phi_d$ and the distributions of unobservables $\varepsilon_d$ do not depend on Head Start participation $d$.
 Therefore, $E[Y(d)|S(d)=s] = \phi(s)+E[\varepsilon]$ which is invariant to $d$, so TI is implied by the model.
+Researchers may thus use TI whenever they find the model plausible. \citet{garcia2020quantifying} argue the plausibility of such a model in the context of identifying the long-term effects of an early childhood program. \end{example}